 Revenues for Eastern Shore are based on rates approved by the FERC.
 The FERC has also authorized Eastern Shore to negotiate rates above or below the FERC-approved maximum rates, which customers can elect as an alternative to the FERC-approved maximum rates.
 Eastern Shore's services can be firm or interruptible.
 Firm services are offered on a guaranteed basis and are available at all times unless prevented by force majeure or other permitted curtailments.
 Interruptible customers receive service only when there is available capacity or supply.
 Our performance obligation is satisfied over time as we deliver natural gas to the customers' locations.
-We recognize revenues based on meter readings at the end of the month, which are based on capacity used or reserved and the fixed monthly charge.
+We recognize revenues based on capacity used or reserved and the fixed monthly charge.

 Peninsula Pipeline is engaged in natural gas intrastate transmission to third-party customers and certain affiliates in the State of Florida.
 Our performance obligation is satisfied over time as the natural gas is transported to customers.
 We recognize revenue based on rates approved by the Florida PSC and the capacity used or reserved.
-Since we bill customers at the end of each month, we do not have any unbilled revenue.
+We accrue unbilled revenues for transportation services provided and not yet billed at the end of an accounting period.